Causes of polyhydramnios include the following:

 Disorders that could be contributing to polyhydramnios (eg, maternal diabetes) should be controlled.

-Polyhydramnios can be caused by fetal malformations, multiple gestation, maternal diabetes, and various fetal disorders.
+Polyhydramnios is excessive amniotic fluid; it can be caused by fetal malformations, multiple gestation, maternal diabetes, and various fetal disorders.

 It is associated with increased risk of preterm contractions, premature rupture of membranes, maternal respiratory compromise, fetal malposition or death, and various problems during labor and delivery.

-If polyhydramnios is suspected, determine amniotic fluid index and test for possible causes (including a comprehensive ultrasonographic evaluation).
+If polyhydramnios is suspected, do ultrasonography to determine amniotic fluid index or single deepest pocket, and test for possible causes (including a comprehensive ultrasonographic evaluation).